Which Gutter Guard Works for Oak Tassels?

 Advantage Gutter Guard®: The Key to Surviving Oak Tassels

 Gutter guards are supposed to protect your gutters from any type of debris that trees can throw at them – including oak tassels.
-Advantage Gutter Guard® has been proven to work – even against the trickiest debris.
+Oak tassels are those sticky stringy things that drop in abundance from oak trees.
+Advantage Gutter Guard® has been proven to work – even against the tricky stringy things.
 Find out why.

 First, however, we will briefly discuss oak tassels themselves and why they are such a formidable foe for leaf guards and other gutter protection.

 The Mighty Oak

 Let’s face it – many of us have a love hate relationship with oak trees.

 On the love side, oak trees are enormous – not only can they reach 100 feet in height, but the width of their canopy can be double that height.
 This makes them absolutely beautiful shade trees that are essential to Kansas and Missouri’s ecosystem.